Fifirex/FifiGit/README.md

 ## <a name="install">Get the Code! </a>

-> Note : This is a Unix Executable File, and I have just tested it on Unix-like OS (Linux or MacOS).
+> Note : This is a Unix Executable File, which can be run only on Unix-like OS (Linux or MacOS).
+For using the file on Windows, you can extract the Python core and convert it to a .exe file, and add it to the PATH in a similar fashion.

 First, we need th code.
 Clone the repository into a Directory of your choice using